keras-team/keras-io/examples/nlp/md/t5_hf_summarization.md

 </div>
 For the sake of demonstrating the workflow, in this notebook we will only take small stratified balanced splits (10%) of the train as our training and test sets.
-We can easily split teh dataset using the `train_test_split` method which expects the split size and the name of the column relative to which you want to stratify.
+We can easily split the dataset using the `train_test_split` method which expects the split size and the name of the column relative to which you want to stratify.